-We believe that with the assistance of an expert we can implement measures to remediate the material weaknesses we have identified and will continue to strengthen our internal controls over financial reporting.
+We believe the measures we have taken to remediate the material weaknesses we have identified will strengthen our internal controls over financial reporting.
+Additionally, we believe that with the assistance of a specialist we can implement additional measures to remediate the material weaknesses we have identified.
 We are committed to continually improving our internal control processes and will diligently and vigorously review our financial reporting controls and procedures.
 As we continue to evaluate and work to improve our internal controls over financial reporting, we may determine that additional measures are necessary to address control deficiencies.
-Moreover, we may decide to modify certain of the remediation measures we implement as we continue to evaluate and work to improve our internal controls over financial reporting.
+Moreover, we may decide to modify certain of the remediation measures we implement as we continue to evaluate and work to improve over financial reporting.